Ivo-Balbaert/The_Way_to_Mojo/book/4_Basic_types.md

 ## 4.7 The object type
+You can use variables without type-annotation in def functions, just like in Python.
+In that case, you're already using the `object` type under the hood!

+!!
+Give an example, and show the type is object

 `object` is defined in module `object` in the `builtin` package, so it is not a Python object.
 It is used to represent *untyped values*.
 * This is the type of arguments in def functions that do not have a type annotation, such as the type of x in `def f(x): pass`.
 A value of any type can be passed in as the x argument in that case.